Heart of a Book

 ★★★★☆

 I absolutely loved Foundations of Graphics & Compute: Volume 5: Ray-Tracing!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about compute, but by chapter 3 I was completely hooked.
-The way the author explains ray-tracing is so clear and relatable - it's like they're talking directly to you.
+At first I wasn't sure about webgpu, but by chapter 3 I was completely hooked.
+The way the author explains Computers & Technology is so clear and relatable - it's like they're talking directly to you.
 I've already recommended this to all my friends who are interested in compute.
 What I appreciated most was how the book made webgpu feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆

 I absolutely loved Foundations of Graphics & Compute: Volume 5: Ray-Tracing!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about Books, but by chapter 3 I was completely hooked.
-The way the author explains compute is so clear and relatable - it's like they're talking directly to you.
+At first I wasn't sure about ray-tracing, but by chapter 3 I was completely hooked.
+The way the author explains Computers & Technology is so clear and relatable - it's like they're talking directly to you.
 I've already recommended this to all my friends who are interested in Computers & Technology.
-What I appreciated most was how the book made webgpu feel so accessible.
+What I appreciated most was how the book made compute feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★